 - Movement quality first:

-Age-appropriate patterns (squat, hinge, push, pull, brace) taught with great technique and supervision.
+Age-appropriate patterns (squat, hinge, push, pull, brace) taught with great technique and supervision in a safe and fun environment.

 Expected outcomes

-We use simple, objective markers (e.g., 10m and 20m sprint times and periodic video analysis) so athletes understand what’s improving and why.
+We use simple, objective markers (e.g., 10m and 20m sprint times, periodic video analysis as well as strength and power testing drills) so athletes understand what’s improving and why.
 Parents receive clear updates.

-Led by an experienced S&C coach with a track record across youth and elite performance, we combine individualised coaching with a supportive environment—similar to how your Small Group PT model prioritises coaching quality and structure.
+Led by an experienced S&C coach with a track record across youth and elite performance, we combine individualised coaching with a supportive environment.
+We help young people to develop athleticism and skills for sport, health & life.

 We help to develop fundamental athletic skills, maximise your sporting performance and achieve your athletic potential.